MIntelligence-Group/MMFeed/README.md

 Dataset Details & Access
 -------------------------
-The process to crawl the ‘IIT Roorkee Multimodal Feedback (IIT-R MMFeed) dataset' has been depicted in the following diagram:
+The [`IIT Roorkee Multimodal Feedback (IIT-R MMFeed) Dataset`][2] dataset' has been compiled by Puneet Kumar, Omkar Ingle, Daksh Goyal and Gaurav Bhatt at Machine Intelligence Lab, IIT Roorkee under the supervision of Prof. Balasubramanian Raman.
+It consists of 9,479 samples containing news text, images, user comments, and the number of likes for each comment.
+The process to crawl the data from Twitter feeds is depicted in the following diagram:
 <!--![IIT-R MMFeed dataset construction](data_construction.jpg)-->
 <img src="data_construction.jpg" width="90%" align="middle">

 Access to the IIT-R MMFeed dataset can be obtained by through [`Access Form - IIT-R MMFeed Dataset.pdf`][2].
-The dataset is compiled by Puneet Kumar, Omkar Ingle, Daksh Goyal and Gaurav Bhatt at Machine Intelligence Lab, IIT Roorkee under the supervision of Prof. Balasubramanian Raman.
-It consists of 9,479 samples containing news text, images, user comments, and the number of likes for each comment.

 [1]: https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=97
 [2]:https://github.com/MIntelligence-Group/MMFeed/blob/main/Access%20Form%20-%20IIT-R%20MMFeed%20Dataset.pdf